Attention on the Simplex

 It turns out we can.
 Each row of an attention matrix is a probability distribution, and probability distributions live on a beautiful geometric object called a simplex.
 By plotting attention rows on the simplex, we can literally see the difference between a “sink head” (all tokens staring at one place), a “copying head” (each token looking at its predecessor), and a “mixing head” (attention spread across everything).

-Of course, there is a catch: this visualization only works in low dimensions — up to $4 \times 4$ attention matrices, which map onto a tetrahedron we can plot in 3D.
+Of course, there is a catch: this visualization only works in low dimensions, up to $4 \times 4$ attention matrices, which map onto a tetrahedron we can plot in 3D.
 Real transformers operate in much higher dimensions.
 But even in this toy setting, the geometric view offers intuitions that transfer: rank constraints become visible as dimensional collapses, diversity becomes volume, and selectivity becomes proximity to vertices.

-Let us take this walk from definitions to pictures.
+Let’s walk from definitions to pictures.

 Step 1: Simplices and Attention